tpgmartin/tpgmartin.github.io/_posts/2017-06-29-neural-networks-from-scratch-part-1-building-the-network.md

 Moving forward, we will often make strange, seemingly arbitrary, choices amongst our parameters. - this is always for the same two reasons.
 First, we want to keep things as simple as we can for the sake of illustrative purposes.
 Secondly, we want to make choices to ensure our network learns as quickly as possible, or at least that we don't make the learning process more difficult than it needs to be.

-Together the node values and weights allow us to calculate the value other nodes in the network.
+Together the node values and weights allow us to calculate the value of other nodes in the network, known as the activation.
 The values of A and B come from our training data, and given our weights we can find the value of O by taking the weighted sum of A and B. The network above would give the value for O in terms of A and B as,

 ```math
 O = 0.4 * A + 0.6 * B